 The pancreas is an organ about 6 inches long, located behind the stomach and near the small intestine.

-- Acute pancreatitis - inflammation of the pancreas
+Acute pancreatitis is inflammation of the pancreas.

 No one knows exactly what causes pancreatitis.
 Genetic problems can make children more likely to develop the disease, and trauma following an accident also can increase the risk that pancreatitis will occur.